Point-of-Care · TBI Detection

 The GLIA Difference

-Enhanced biological sensitivity: microRNA biomarkers linked to injury and recovery processes, not just end-stage protein bleed markers.
+Enhanced biological sensitivity: miRNA biomarkers linked to injury and recovery processes, not just end-stage protein bleed markers.

-True point-of-care: fingerstick, handheld, battery-powered — results in minutes to hours with no lab, trained operator, or dedicated hardware.
+True point-of-care: fingerstick, handheld, battery-powered — results in minutes without central laboratory infrastructure.

 Objective biological output with lower dependence on clinical expertise; works across emergency, sport, defence, community and remote settings.